iGitScor/igitscor.github.io/_posts/2017-02-10-how-to-migrate-front-technologies.md

 ---
+title: How to migrate front technologies
 layout: post
 type: Technical
-title:  "How to migrate front technologies"
-tagline: "Direction Webpack"
+tagline: Direction Webpack
-description: >
+description: |
   Sometimes you have to migrate front architecture, especially when you want to optimize web performance or to create a new brand image.
-categories: [technical]
+categories:
-tags: [front, migration, webpack, web performance]
+- technical
+tags:
+- front
+- migration
+- webpack
+- web performance
 author: iScor
 image: webpack.svg
 location: sfo
 ---

 # Study case

 There were no huge specifications for this project because it was an iterative project using the Scrum method.
 The need of the site was reduced to a small site, but very inviting with the logic LEAN UX, including search, listings and product sheets.
 Plus the fact to keep in mind that the site will be expanded at a later stage.
 The site had to be mobile friendly.

-The main complex problem was to include a sub module into the new site.
+The main complex problem was to include a sub module (the checkout) into the new site.
 The fact is, the two projects didn't have the same tech stack.

 ## Details